Skip to main content

 • Cowichan River features an abandoned rail right-of-way and the historic Cowichan River Footpath.
 These provide excellent day-hiking opportunities, though backcountry skill is a definite asset.

-• Juan de Fuca includes a marine wilderness trail, mostly designed for strenuous day-hiking or multi-day adventures.
+• Juan de Fuca includes a stunning marine trail, mostly designed for strenuous day-hiking or multi-day adventures.
 Some easy-to-moderate hiking is also available.

-• Strathcona is a rugged wilderness dominated by mountain peaks.
+• Strathcona is a rugged landscape dominated by forests and mountain peaks.
 Trails range from 20-minute ambles to intense, multi-day hikes and mountaineering adventures.

-• Tweedsmuir North and South are isolated and rarely patrolled wilderness areas, with snow possible in any season.
-For experienced backcountry hikers, they offer many scenic trails.
+• Tweedsmuir South is an isolated wilderness area, with snow possible in any season.
+For experienced backcountry hikers, it offers many scenic trails.

 • Wells Gray is a remote area, mostly viewable only after a vigorous hike or canoe.
 This will provide access to lush alpine meadows with excellent birding and wildlife viewing.